steipete/steipete.com/_posts/2020-10-18-growing-your-twitter-followers.md

 I’m openly gay on Twitter, but only in the last few years have I also started talking about that.
 Being open does allow me to add a unique perspective to some content, and it does add more complexity to my persona.
 I almost never share pictures or private content though; [that part is for Instagram](https://www.instagram.com/sportg33k/).

 Whatever you go with, be authentic.
 I don’t share everything on Twitter, but what I share is honest and is usually done with passion.
 Additionally, it can be interesting or funny.
-I do not share content for money or for favors — only if I really find it interesting.
+I do not share content for money or for favors, rather I only share things if I find them interesting.

 ### Your Avatar